 The task of the gas storage facility is to ensure a constant supply of gas to consumers, regardless of the seasonal changes in its consumption, by injecting natural gas in summer and withdrawing it in winter.
 The Incukalns UGS is the only functioning underground gas storage facility in the Baltic States.
-Natural gas from the underground facility is delivered to Latvian consumers, as well as supplied to Estonia, Lithuania and Finland, and through the Lithuania-Poland new interconnection (GIPL) to Central Europe.
+Natural gas from the underground facility is delivered to Latvian consumers, as well as supplied to Estonia, Lithuania and Finland, and through the Lithuania-Poland interconnection (GIPL) to Central Europe.
 The creation of the FinEstLat regional gas market has boosted network users' interest in storage.
 Estonia-Finland interconnection (Balticconnector) opened at the beginning of 2020, ensured the additional withdrawal of natural gas from the Incukalns UGS for supply to Finnish customers.
-In 2022, about 13,772 GWh of natural gas was supplied to other countries.
+In 2023, about 13,962 GWh of natural gas was supplied to other countries.
+Due to Balticconnector damage in October 2023 the supply to Finnish customers was significantly decreased.